Let's say your study asked respondents to provide text answers to an open ended question:

 The first will split the sentences at each space but only at spaces.
 The second will be a little smarter and will split strings at certain punctuations and word boundaries but avoid splitting at underscores and hyphens.

-This will now split strings at each space into shorter strings, and thus show frequencies of each word:
+This will now split strings at each space into shorter strings, and show frequencies of each word:

 Customize the chart